BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 MySQL Cluster is an open source, adaptable DBMS designed to deliver high performance and availability for many types of business applications.
 For example, MySQL Cluster powers the subscriber databases of major communications service providers and is used in global fraud detection for financial transactions.

-The current version of MySQL Cluster, 7.4, offers new features to automatically scale database services while maintaining five nines of availability.
-MySQL Cluster enables shared-nothing clustering of in-memory databases.
+The current version of MySQL Cluster, 7.4, offers features to automatically scale database services while maintaining five nines of availability.
+MySQL Cluster enables shared-nothing clustering of in- databases.
 It can be a viable solution when you need ACID (atomicity, consistency, isolation and durability) transactions with high availability or very rapid data modification or insertion rates on inexpensive hardware.

 MySQL uses a pluggable storage engine architecture that enables storage engines to be loaded into and unloaded from a running MySQL server.
 The storage engine handles the SQL operations for different types of MySQL tables.
 By swapping MySQL storage engines, you can change the behavior of MySQL.